Ren Bishi: Death and legacy

 Upon his death, his memorial service was held in the Imperial Ancestral Temple on 30 October, with Mao, Liu, Zhou, Peng Zhen and Zhu De as the pall-bearers.
 Due to regulations against cremation, Ren was buried with a funeral service on 18 July 1951 in the Babaoshan Revolutionary Cemetery.
-Marshal Ye Jianying praised Ren as being the "party camel, who worked long and hard without rest, never seeking enjoyment, never borne grudges against anyone.
+Marshal Ye Jianying praised Ren as being the "party camel, who worked long and hard without rest, never seeking enjoyment, never bearing grudges against anyone.
 He was our model and best party member, an outstanding revolutionary."

-The CCP Central Committee agreed to the publishing of the Selected Works of Ren Bishi in 1987 under Remin Publishing House, after which the Collected Works of Ren Bishi followed in 1989.
+The CCP Central Committee agreed to the publishing of the Selected Works of Ren Bishi in 1987 under People's Publishing House, after which the Collected Works of Ren Bishi followed in 1989.

+Ren and his wife Chen Conying had nine children.
+One of their girls and four of their boys died.
+Others were given to peasants to care for during the war, and Ren and Chen's efforts to locate them afterwards were not successful.
+Their surviving son, Ren Yuanyuan, was born in Yan'an.
+He became an engineer, and also portrayed his father in The Song of the Chinese Revolution.